Related party financial benefits

 • an entity controlled by people who are related parties – unless the entity is also controlled by the corporation

-• any entity that was a related party of the corporation at any time in the 6 months prior
+• an entity that was a related party of the corporation at any time in the 6 months prior

-• one that believes, or has reasonable grounds to believe, it will become a related party of the corporation in the future
+• an entity that believes, or has reasonable grounds to believe, it will become a related party of the corporation in the future

 • an entity that works together with a related party of the corporation on the understanding that if the corporation gives the entity a financial benefit the related party will get one too.